 Learning More About Your Customer Service

 Now that you have this list of amazing customer service software tools to try, do you want to learn more about how you conduct customer service, and what your customers really think about your brand?
+First, check out this list of customer service tools.
+And don’t miss our big post covering the best small business apps!

-Consider trying EmailAnalytics.
+Next, consider trying EmailAnalytics.
 EmailAnalytics is a data visualization and analysis tool that enables you to visualize your email activity.
 It enables you to gather an impressive array of data on your email habits, including your average response time, your number of emails sent and received, and more.
 Sign up for a free trial today, and get a better handle on your customer service email strategy.

 Jayson is a long-time columnist for Forbes, Entrepreneur, BusinessInsider, Inc.com, and various other major media publications, where he has authored over 1,000 articles since 2012, covering technology, marketing, and entrepreneurship.
 He keynoted the 2013 MarketingProfs University, and won the “Entrepreneur Blogger of the Year” award in 2015 from the Oxford Center for Entrepreneurs.
 In 2010, he founded a marketing agency that appeared on the Inc. 5000 before selling it in January of 2019, and he is now the CEO of EmailAnalytics, and co-host of the podcast The Entrepreneur Cast.